timothystorm/country-api/README.md

 - Add unit and integration tests
 - Add Swagger/OpenAPI documentation
 - Add auth with Spring Security or JWT
-- CI pipeline to spin up VMs on demand

 ## 🧠 Why This Project?